ROMP has been organizing medical students and residents in Ontario by arranging core and elective medical rotations since 1988.

 A true passion for rural family medicine education was the impetus that inspired Dr. Peter Wells to form the Rural Ontario Medical Program (ROMP) in 1988.
 He has had a vision for many years of making a difference in people’s lives by enhancing and enriching the available healthcare systems in rural communities.

-When not serving his patients or mentoring ROMP learners, Dr. Wells loves to create wood habitats for animals and tries to spend as much time as he can at the family cottage in Georgian Bay with his wife, Connie, and their 4 children.
+When not serving his patients or mentoring ROMP learners, Dr. Wells loves to create wood habitats for animals and tries to spend as much time as he can at the family cottage in Georgian Bay.

 Dr. Neil Lamont